passport/www.passportjs.org/docs/middleware.md

 In traditional web applications, which interact with the user via HTML pages, forms, and redirects, the `failureRedirect` option is commonly used.
-Instead of responding with `401 Unauthorized`, the browser will be redirected to the given location (typically the login page) with a `302 Found` response.
-This is often paired with the `failureMessage` option, which will add an informative message to the session about why authentication failed which can then be displayed on the page the user is being redirected to.
+Instead of responding with `401 Unauthorized`, the browser will be redirected to the given location with a `302 Found` response.
+This location is typically the login page, which gives the user another attempt to log in after an authentication failure.
+This is often paired with the `failureMessage` option, which will add an informative message to the session about why authentication failed which can then be displayed to the user.

 The mechanism used to authenticate the request is implemented by a strategy.
 Authenticating a user with a username and password entails a different set of